-Notes & education loans receivable decreased by \$4.8 million, or 4.9%, during the year, primarily due to a \$3.1 million reduction in the outstanding loan portfolio for the Maine Loan program as a result of repayment activity.
-During the year, the Authority disbursed \$11.5 million in new loans for the program, offset by \$14.7 million in loan repayments.
+Notes & education loans receivable increased by \$1.8 million, or 2.0%, during the year, attributable in part to an increase of \$0.5 million in the outstanding loan portfolio for the Maine Loan program during the year.
+The Authority disbursed \$14.5 million in new loans for the program, offset by \$14.0 million in loan repayments.